Project-Herophilus/Project-Herophilus-Assets/Platform-Content/ImplementationGuides/HL7.md

 ## Integration Data Flow Steps
 This data flow is a sample flow based on real world usage and needs.
 When the iDAAS-Connect-HL7 starts it creates a series of HL7 MLLP Server ports, a specific set of directories, and some servlet endpoints.
-All of thesec endpoints are in place to enable processing of HL7 v2x messages, and CCDA documents.
+All of these endpoints are in place to enable processing of HL7 v2x messages, and CCDA documents.

 ![Data Flow](https://github.com/Project-Herophilus/Project-Herophilus-Assets/blob/main/images/iDaaS-Platform/DataFlow-HL7.png)